This is a complete guide on calisthenics for beginners.

 In this next section, I will cover everything you need to know to start calisthenics the right way.

 Learning The Fundamentals

-The most important thing that you need to know are the fundamentals of kinesiology (aka human movment.)
-These are the same fundamentals across all exercise programs, calisthenics or not.
+The most important thing that you need to know is the 6 basic calisthenics exercises.

 - The horizontal push